Hit Man: A Technical Manual for Independent Contractors: Aftermath

 After the legal cases, Paladin no longer published the book, and allowed the remaining undestroyed circulating copies to sell out.
 Copies exist on the Internet (notably IRC), often accompanied by the spurious claim that the book is now in the public domain.
 Paladin Press claims that the rights are still held by the author.
-It can also be purchased used from independent sellers.
+It can also be purchased used from independent sellers, and is available as an e-book.
 It is believed that 13,000 copies were sold, although Reason Magazine estimates there are 20,000 copies of the book in existence.

 Media

-In 1999, a book Titled Deliberate Intent: a lawyer tells the true story of murder by the book, was released by lawyer, author, and First Amendment scholar, Rod Smolla.
+In 1999, a book titled Deliberate Intent: a lawyer tells the true story of murder by the book, was released by lawyer, author, and First Amendment scholar, Rod Smolla.
 Deliberate Intent described his involvement in the notorious "Hit Man" case, where Smolla successfully represented the families of three murder victims in the court case against Paladin Press.
-The book was later made into a television movie and actor Timothy Hutton portrayed Smolla.

 On August 6, 2000, a television film by Fox and the FX Cable Network titled Deliberate Intent was aired in the U.S. based directly on the book and the case.
 It starred Timothy Hutton, Ron Rifkin, Clark Johnson, Penny Johnson Jerald, Cliff DeYoung, James McDaniel, and Yanna McIntosh.
 Peder Lund, Paladin Press' owner, was played by Kenneth Welsh.
 It was directed by Andy Wolk, produced by Howard Braunstein and Michael Jaffe, with music by Harald Kloser.
 In the drama, which clearly parallels the Horn case,The legal team then proceeds to tie the book to the case of a Motown recording engineer (McDaniel) who gets a hitman to murder his ex-wife, their paraplegic daughter[sic] and the son's nurse.
 By proving that the hired killer followed 22 of the 26 steps shown in Paladin's book, they're able to bring home the point that freedom of speech laws should not protect material that is produced for the purpose of aiding and abetting murder.

+In 2019, Jasmyn Morris reported a nine-episode podcast called *Hit Man* covering the Horn family and the unusual civil case against Paladin.
+Rex Feral's identity had been protected by Paladin during the litigation, but Morris identified her as a grandmother in her 70's who clearly did not want to be interviewed.